1. What is abemaciclib?

 The usual dose of abemaciclib is 150mg twice a day.

-In the UK abemaciclib is always given alongside a hormone therapy drug.
+In the UK abemaciclib is always given alongside a drug.

 Different hormone therapy drugs are used depending on whether you have been prescribed abemaciclib for primary breast cancer or for locally advanced or secondary breast cancer.